Dollar extends gains on strong U.S. services and factory data

 Sterling's gains against the greenback slipped after the U.S. data.
 The Bank of England is not expected to change monetary policy after its meeting concludes this week.

-Cable was up 0.08 percent at $1.6874.
+Cable was up 0.08 percent at $1.6874 GBP=.
 The greenback hit a three-month high against the Canadian dollar of C$1.0976.
-The Australian dollar was little changed after the Reserve Bank of Australia left interest rates unchanged at a record low of 2.5 percent.
+The Australian dollar AUD=D4 was little changed after the Reserve Bank of Australia left interest rates unchanged at a record low of 2.5 percent.

 (Additional reporting by Patrick Graham in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Chris Reese and James Dalgleish)